Dualizability and index of subfactors: Introduction

 \subsection{Outline}

-Our our new graphical notation is described in section~\ref{sec: Preliminaries}, along with preliminaries concerning von Neumann algebras and Haagerup's $L^2$-space.
+Our new graphical notation is described in section~\ref{sec: Preliminaries}, along with preliminaries concerning von Neumann algebras and Haagerup's $L^2$-space.
 We emphasize the fact that it is not necessary to chose a state $\phi:A\to \mathbb C$ in order to define $L^2(A)$ \cite{Kosaki(PhD-thesis)}.
 In section~\ref{sec: Connes fusion}, we discuss Connes fusion and some of its elementary properties.
 In section~\ref{sec: Dualizability}, we investigate the concept of dualizable bimodules.
 We prove that the endomorphism algebra $\mathrm{End}({}_AH_B)$ of a dualizable bimodule is finite-dimensional and is equipped with a canonical trace.
 Moreover, we show the dual is well defined up to unique unitary isomorphism.
-In section~\ref{sec: statistical dimension and minimal index}, we define the statistical dimension of a dualizable bimodule and introduce the categorical definition of the minimal index of a subfactor, namely $[M:N]:=\dim({}_NL^2M_M)^2$.
+In section~\ref{sec: statistical dimension and minimal index}, we define the statistical dimension of a dualizable bimodule and introduce the categorical definition of the index of a subfactor, namely $[M:N]:=\dim({}_NL^2M_M)^2$.
 In section~\ref{sec: functoriality of L2 and of Connes fusion}, we present our new results: the functoriality of $L^2$ and of Connes fusion.
-Finally, in section~\ref{sec: Pimsner-Popa inequality}, we use the Pimsner--Popa inequality to show that the categorical definition of the minimal index agrees with other definitions \cite{Kosaki(Extension-of-Jones-index-to-arbitrary-factors), Kosaki(Type-III-factors-and-index-theory), Longo(Index-of-subfactors-and-statistics-of-quantum-fields-I), Pimsner-Popa}.
-We end the paper by presenting a collection of useful inequalities for the minimal index.
+Finally, in section~\ref{sec: Pimsner-Popa inequality}, we use the Pimsner--Popa inequality to show that the categorical definition of the index agrees with other definitions \cite{Hiai(Minimizing-indices), Kosaki(Extension-of-Jones-index-to-arbitrary-factors), Kosaki(Type-III-factors-and-index-theory), Longo(Index-of-subfactors-and-statistics-of-quantum-fields-I), Pimsner-Popa}.
+We end the paper with some useful inequalities for the index.